shivamnitt26/Library_Analysis_SQL/README.md

 # Library_Analysis_SQL
 **Database**: `library_db`

-This project demonstrates the implementation of a Library Management System using SQL.
-It includes creating and managing tables, performing CRUD operations, and executing advanced SQL queries.
-The goal is to showcase skills in database design, manipulation, and querying.
+This project involves developing a SQL-based solution for managing data within a library context.
+It includes designing relational tables, performing CRUD operations, and executing advanced queries.
+The objective is to demonstrate strong skills in database design, data manipulation, and query optimization in a real-world library scenario.

+---

-## Objectives
+## **Objectives**

-1. **Set up the Library Management System Database**: Create and populate the database with tables for branches, employees, members, books, issued status, and return status.
+1. **Design and Populate the Library Database**: Create and fill tables related to branches, employees, members, books, issue records, and return records.
-2. **CRUD Operations**: Perform Create, Read, Update, and Delete operations on the data.
+2. **Perform CRUD Operations**: Execute Create, Read, Update, and Delete actions on library data.
-3. **CTAS (Create Table As Select)**: Utilize CTAS to create new tables based on query results.
+3. **Leverage CTAS**: Use *Create Table As Select* to generate new tables from query outputs.
-4. **Advanced SQL Queries**: Develop complex queries to analyze and retrieve specific data.
+4. **Implement Advanced SQL Queries**: Craft complex queries for in-depth data analysis and retrieval.

 1. DATABASE SETUP
    ![ER diagram](https://github.com/user-attachments/assets/4468e3f6-1511-4e0c-874e-b5c51b2b88eb)